google/prefab/docs/index.md

 `name` identifies the Package and should match the name of the containing directory.

+`version` contains the version number for the contained software.
+This field is optional.
+If absent, users will not be able to query the package version in their build scripts.

+Note that for compatibility with CMake, versions must be specified as `major[.minor[.patch[.tweak]]]` with all components being numeric, even if that format does not match the native version of the software.
+For example, OpenSSL version 1.1.1a should be written as 1.1.1.1.

 `dependencies` is a list of strings naming other Packages (as specified by each Package's `name`) that this Package depends on.
 All dependent packages must be